Thursday, Flying and Food

 We left pretty early Thursday morning and go to the airport with plenty of time to spare.
 You just never know how long security is going to take these days.
 We stood in line longer to check in our bags.
 We flew to Seattle and it was pretty uneventful.
 I’m loving the movies on Delta.
 I watched Ralph Wrecks the Internet, which I thought was better than the original, and started The Upside.
 The young woman sitting next to me was pretty chatty and the three of us talked some.
 She got this photo of Yellowstone for me.

-In Seattle we got off the plane, walked down the concourse on straight onto the next plane, which was up to the general boarding stage.
+In Seattle we got off the plane, walked down the concourse and straight onto the next plane, which was up to the general boarding stage.
 Just barely made it.
 That was a short 25-minute flight to Vancouver.

 Immigration and customs were a breeze.
 Things really got exciting when we got into the taxi.
 It was driven by a Sikh whose lime green turban and shirt perfectly matched his lime green car.
 He clearly went to the Singapore School of Taxi Driving, weaving in and out of traffic and slamming on the brakes at the last second.
 I had the worst case of motion sickness I’ve has since I was a kid before I got in the taxi.
 I wasn’t sure if I was going to make it.
+Wouldn’t have bothered me back in high school, now I can’t take that kind of excitement.

 The hotel was in an area outside of Vancouver proper in an area called Metrotown.
 It was a predominately Asian area.
 I went down to ask the concierge something and saw he had the SAS website pulled up on his computer.
 I mentioned we were with the SAS reunion group.
 Turns out he lived in Singapore from 1982-85.
 That was first-third grade for him and he went to Dover Court (one of the British schools) as it was “a little cheaper” than SAS.
 I never did get where his family is originally from.
 Anyway, he was excited to have us all there and was a great help through the whole weekend.